 So, if you are looking to get a jumpstart on moving into your new mobile home, do everyone a favor and move quickly to the closing table first, and do not look for a shortcut!

-We understand that buyers are always excited to live in their new home but we also understand that the seller also needs time to prepare before moving out.
+We understand that buyers are always excited to live in their new home but that the seller needs time to prepare before moving out.
 For sellers, leaving their house where they built some memories is sometimes hard to do.

-The period between closing and the Seller moving out is outlined in the purchase agreement.
-The buyer is excited to move in, the seller may not in a rush to move out.
-Every mobile home transaction is unique based on different circumstances and the people involved have different priorities.
-This is the reason why it is very important to put everything including expectations into writing before the closing date.
+The period between closing and the Seller’s move-out is outlined in the purchase agreement.
+The buyer is excited to move in, but the seller may not be in a rush to move out.
+Every mobile home transaction is unique based on different circumstances, and the people involved have different priorities.
+This is the reason why it is very important to put everything, including expectations, into writing before the closing date.
 If you need more time to move out, put that into a written agreement.

-As the seller, you are responsible for all the papers but aside from this, you should also be ready to go and start packing.
-You can stay in the house after the closing but only if it has been negotiated and agreed upon and for how long.
+As the seller, you are responsible for all the papers, but you should also be ready to go and start packing.
+You can stay in the house after the closing, but only if it has been negotiated and agreed upon and for how long.

-Can you, as the seller, delay the closing because you are still looking for a place to move on?
-Staying in the mobile home after closing is not ideal for both parties and the seller may end up losing money.
+As the seller, can you delay the closing because you are still looking for a place to move on?
+Staying in the mobile home after closing is not ideal for both parties and the seller may lose money.
 Once the paper is signed, the only way to delay the closing is to tear that paper apart and start to renegotiate.
 This idea, however, will fail nine times out of ten.

-When you sell your mobile home, it’s important to leave immediately after closing.
-Staying in the mobile home after closing is not ideal for both parties and the seller may end up losing money.
+When you sell your mobile home, leaving immediately after closing is important.
+Staying in the mobile home after closing is not ideal for both parties and the seller may lose money.
 Here are a few reasons why you should leave immediately after selling your mobile home:

 The Mobile Home Dealer are licensed mobile home broker in Sarasota Florida and the surrounding areas.
-We provide professional buy and/or sell assistance to our clients.
-If you have any questions, please contact us by clicking this link.
+We provide professional buy-and-sell assistance to our clients.
+If you have any questions, please get in touch with us by clicking this link.
 You may also visit our Facebook Page and send us a message.

 This is Mark Kaiser with the Mobile Home Dealer, and we help mobile home Buyers and Sellers get to a better place in life.